igormcoelho/cycles/README.md

 - slower performance, compared to `std::shared_ptr` (see benchmarks below)
 - slower performance, compared to `gcpp` (supposed... must validate, yet)
 - likely thread unsafe (must investigate deeper)
-- does not support copy semantics, only move semantics and a `copy_owned` method as helper
+- does not support copy semantics, only move semantics and a `get_owned` method as helper
 - (planned feature) no support for delegated construction of smart pointer (such as in `std::shared_ptr` two parameter constructor)

 ## Typical use cases